Whatisthisname/gaussian_canonical_forms/readme.md

 # `CanonicalForms`
 `CanonicalForms` is a small library for manipulation, generation and simple analysis of canonical forms, with specialized support for working with gaussian models.
-It not be maintained :^)

 In short, a canonical form is a representation of a probability distribution, and they are useful for factorizing and simplifying probability distributions with sets of independent variables.
 The following is a demonstration of how and what it can do.